 1. Have a spot of tea.
 Grab your reservation now for holiday tea at the stunning new Headwaters PDX restaurant at the Heathman Hotel.
 The acclaimed Chef Vitaly Paley serves up a grand prix-fixe menu of authentic sweet and savory Russian tea favorites, including pierogi, Kiev tortes, smoked and kippered fish and open-face rye sandwiches.
 Call for reservations.

 2. Lace up the ice skates.
-Take a spin on the newly renovated Lloyd Center ice rink, which opened in 2016 after a major remodel.
+Take a spin on the Lloyd Center ice rink, which was renovated in 2016.
 Open seven days a week for public skating, or register for lessons which are available for all ages and abilities.
 Relish in disco night and other public skate sessions at Sherwood Ice Arena.
 Or take a spin where the semi-pros play at Winterhawks Skating Center in Beaverton.

 3. Watch the Christmas Ships.
 At 63 years running, the Christmas Ship Parade along the Columbia and Willamette Rivers is one of Portland’s most beloved traditions.
 This year, the 15-night parade runs through Dec.
 21. Check the schedules for the times and best locations for viewing.

 4. See a live show.
 There’s nothing quite like dressing up for a live show.
 Take the family to see George Balanchine’s The Nutcracker, which runs Dec.
-9-24 at Keller Auditorium, with performances by the Oregon Ballet Theater.
+8-26 at Keller Auditorium, with performances by the Oregon Ballet Theater.
 Or introduce the kids to Charles Dickens’ classic ghost story, A Christmas Carol, at Portland Playhouse, Dec.
 2-30.
 For the adults, there is A Christmas Memory by Truman Capote, paired with “Winter Song,” showing at Portland Center Stage at The Armory through Dec.
 30.